-Silent mode - Sets the Silent mode to Off, Vibrate, or On.
+Silent mode: Sets the Silent mode to Off, Vibrate, or On.

-Volumes - Sets individual volume levels for phone Ringtone, Notifications, Touch feedback & system, and Music, video, games & other media.
+Volumes: Sets individual volume levels for phone Ringtone, Notification sound, Touch feedback & system, and Music, video, games & other media.
+Move the slider button on each volume bar to set its volume.